CybOXProject/email-to-cybox/README.md

 Download and extract the included files into your directory of choice.

-OpenIOC-to-CybOX requires Python 2.X.
+Email-to-CybOX requires Python 2.X.
 It was developed using Python 2.7, and may work under Python 2.6.
 It is not compatible with Python 3.

 ### Dependencies